AaronGullickson/labs-wrangling-programming/README.md

 3. Clean, recode, and aggregate the data up to the metro-level area.
 4. Merge the dataset from Social Explorer with the dataset from IPUMS.
 5. Calculate the dissimilarity index for each metro area and merge this into the data from (4).
 We now have a final analytical dataset.
-6. Conduct the analysis on the analytical dataset, and write up a report of your analysis in R Markdown with tables and figures.
+6. Conduct the analysis on the analytical dataset, and write up a report of your analysis in Quarto with tables and figures.

 Further instructions for each of these assignments are provided below.